TM-46 mine

 The TM-46 mine is a large, circular, metal-cased Soviet anti-tank mine.
 It uses either a pressure or tilt-rod fuze, which is screwed into the top.
-Anti-tank mines with this type of fuze were capable of inflicting much more damage to armored vehicles, when compared to a typical AP mine.
+Anti-tank mines with this type of fuze were capable of inflicting much more damage to armored vehicles, when compared to a typical anti-personnel mine.

 Because the TM-46 has a metal casing, it is very easy to detect with a metal detector.
 However, mine-fields containing TM-46s may have also been sown with minimum metal mines, e.g. the PMA-2.

-Combat Use
+Combat use

-The mine was used by the North Vietnamese forces during the Vietnam War, and is found in many countries in Africa, the Middle East and South East Asia.
+The mine was used by the People's Army of Vietnam during the Vietnam War, and is found in many countries in Africa, the Middle East and Southeast Asia.

 Action

 MVM-583 fuze

 The MVM-583 is a mechanical pressure fuze.
 The activation pressure of this fuze is 140 kf.
 It comprises a striking mechanism, safety pin and the MD-6N shock tube detonator.

 Upon a vehicle driving over a TM-46 mine equipped with this fuze, the lid of the mine deforms along with the fuze.
 Upon further deformation, the tip of the fuze casing cuts through the diaphragm in the mine, releasing the striking mechanism, which activates the MD-6N detonator, and causes the explosion of the main charge of the mine.